Parking problems are one of the most frequent disputes among neighbours, but how would you feel about strangers parking on your drive?

 Beyond London it can be a grey area.

-Some local authorities ban parking on grass verges but seem to turn a blind eye to vehicles parked partially on the pavement in residential roads.
+Some local authorities ban parking on grass verges, but seem to turn a blind eye to vehicles parked partially on the pavement on residential roads.

-However if vehicles are causing an obstruction or parked across any yellow lines then they can get a penalty charge so call the local authority if you're concerned.
+However if vehicles are causing an obstruction or are parked across yellow lines then they can get a penalty charge, so call the local authority if you're concerned.